 Answer: Thank you for contacting GEI Works.
 Our Coir Logs (also known as coir rolls) are strong and flexible, designed with a dense web of compact fibers surrounded by an exterior coir mesh netting.

-Coir logs aid in the stabilization and re-vegetation of sites where you encounter steep slopes or exposure to waves along or currents which cause instability on a site.
-The extended longevity (2-4 years) of Granite coconut fiber products and also superior performance in the field has helped make it a favorite among landscape architects, contractors and engineers for the installation of coconut coir fiber.
+Coir logs aid in the stabilization and revegetation of sites with steep slopes or exposure to waves or currents, which cause instability on a site.
+The extended longevity (2-4 years) and superior performance of coconut coir fiber products in the field has made it a favorite among landscape architects, contractors, and engineers for erosion control projects of all kinds.

 Installation of Coconut Coir Fiber

-- Place Coir Rolls: Rolls should be placed along the top of the bank where the water level is 1/2 to 2/3 of the coir roll's height.
-Proper submersion of coir rolls is important for successful establishment of vegetation.
-Tie the ends of adjacent coir rolls together with (6mm) 0.25 inch thick coir twines (BioD-Twine).
+- Place Coir Rolls: During installation of coconut coir fiber, logs should be placed along the top of the bank where the water level is 1/2 to 2/3 of the coir roll's height.
+Proper submersion of coir rolls is important to creating a secure environment for new vegitation to grow.
+Tie the ends of adjacent coir logs together with (6mm) 0.25 inch thick coir twines.
 Use extra loops of coir twine through the outer netting of adjacent coir rolls.
 Use of 4" x 2" wooden wedges with a 3-4" nail at the top (4" x 2" x 36") for 12" diameter coir rolls for regular flow and soil conditions is recommended for coir roll installation.

 Planting with Coir Logs

-Begin planting on the coir rolls after the coir rolls have been installed properly.
+Begin planting on the coir rolls after the coir logs have been installed properly.
 Select plant plugs of the preferred native wetland plants.
-If sufficient water is available, place plant plugs into the coir roll by pulling the coir roll fibers apart with the fingers and gently pushing the plug deep into coir roll.
+Plants that are already native to the area are often given preference, as they won't disrupt the natural ecosystem of the surrounding area.
+If sufficient water is available, place plant plugs into the coir roll by pulling the coir roll fibers apart with the fingers and gently pushing the plug deep into the coir roll.